With LaunchPacks, students and educators can make reading active with digital highlighting and note-taking.

 Activities engage students with Pack contents allowing educators to build critical thinking skills and monitor student progress, while raising subject area literacy.
 In order to use Activities, educators and students will need to have personal accounts and belong to a Class.

-Task a Class with studying an expertly curated set of grade-appropriate resources.
+Task a Class with studying an expertly curated set of year-appropriate resources.
 With LaunchPacks Quick Assign, do it in less than 15 seconds: choose a Pack, click on Quick Assign, set a due date, select a Class, and go!
 Students will see the assignment in their personal dashboards.

 Have students interact with resources to answer open-ended questions in a custom Activity Pack.
 Pick a Pack and click on Create Activity; two types of pre-written questions are available to help you get going quickly.

 Optional things you can do to further customise an Activity Pack include:

 Activity Packs can be assigned to a Class for immediate use, scheduled for a Class to receive on a future date, or saved as a personal draft.

 Click on your name in the upper right corner of any screen, and then click on the Activities link in the dropdown menu that appears.
 This will bring you to your personal Activities dashboard.
 From here you can see all open and saved Activities for all Classes.
 At a glance information includes class avatar, due date, days left, and a student progress meter.

 Review student progress at the individual level, in real time, with a detailed dashboard that allows you to view responses by question or by student.
 See Activity status by individual student: submitted, in progress, and not started.
 For Quick Assigned Packs, you can see which students have viewed the assignment.